hyperledger/aries-rfcs/features/0360-use-did-key/README.md

 should **NOT** use a `did:key` public key representation.
 Instead, service entries in the DIDDoc should reference keys defined internally in the DIDDoc where appropriate.

+> To Do: Discuss the use of `did:key` (or not) in the context of [encryption envelopes](../0019-encryption-envelope/README.md).
+This will be part of the ongoing discussion about [JWEs](https://tools.ietf.org/html/rfc7516) and the upcoming discussions about JWMs&mdash;a soon-to-be-proposed specification.
+That conversation will likely go on in the DIF DIDComm Working Group.

 ## Reference